marctrem/usbarmory-wiki-fork/Host-adapter.md

 The host adapter leverages the fact that it is possible, by changing the Linux kernel device tree configuration, to invert the role of the USB On-The-Go port currently used as main plug for the board.
-This allows USB Armory to be used independently as a host.
+This allows the USB armory to be used independently as a host.

 The role change can be enabled by using a device tree source file (dts) with the following configuration: